Glossary of Terms

 The income generated by Data Assets on the Dataswift Network.

 The operator of the Dataswift Network.
-Dataswift Ltd is the network operator, enabling multiple Data Ecosystems to be interoperable with one another and distributing network income to Network Principals.
+Dataswift Sdn Bhd is a data network operator, enabling multiple Data Ecosystems to be interoperable with one another and distributing network income to Network Principals.
 See Dataswift Network.

 Applications integrated with the Dataswift System APIs ie. Data Passport-enabled Applications, Data Connector-enabled Applications, Data Terminal-enabled Applications.